NTIA/scos-tekrsa/README.md

 `scos_tekrsa @ git+https://github.com/NTIA/scos-tekrsa@main#egg=scos_tekrsa`

+6. Compile `requirements.txt` by running: `pip-compile requirements.in`

-6. Download the [RSA API for Linux](https://www.tek.com/spectrum-analyzer/rsa306-software/rsa-application-programming-interface--api-for-64bit-linux--v100014) from Tektronix.
+7. Download the [RSA API for Linux](https://www.tek.com/spectrum-analyzer/rsa306-software/rsa-application-programming-interface--api-for-64bit-linux--v100014) from Tektronix.
 Place the three files `libRSA_API.so`, `libcyusb_shared.so`, and `cyusb.conf` in the directory `scos-sensor/drivers`.

-7. Create a `files.json` file in `scos-sensor/drivers` containing:
+8. Create a `files.json` file in `scos-sensor/drivers` containing:

 ```json
 {